diegokrule1/crawler/README.md

 This can be further improved by having a notification mechanism from the producers to the consumers.

 Only one integration test has been made to test the happy path case.
 This is not enough to ensure the application correctness.
-More test need to be added which test more cases
+More tests need to be added which test more cases

 ## How To Run